Nan'ao County: Turtle Lake

 The Turtle Lake is under the Eagle Rocky Hill.
 The attractions nearby are: a stone-carving area where there are more than 1,000 works by famous calligraphers from all over the world, Anti-Japanese Memorial Hall, Educational Youth Hall, Dajian Mountain sightseeing Pavilion, Giant Stone Turtle Sculpture, Ancient Banyan Tree, and Changshangwei Qing Dynasty Emplacement site.

 Other

 The Southward Pavilion and Auspicious Cloud Square are viewing points.
 The Tianzai Geopark displays granite landforms typical of the local coast, and rocks of different shapes.

 Dajian Mountain, 588.1 meters above sea level, is the highest peak in Shantou and may be climbed.

 Transportation

-The nearest airport is Jieyang Chaoshan International Airport, and the nearest high speed rail stations are Chaoshan Railway Stationand and Shantou Railway station.
+The nearest airport is Jieyang Chaoshan International Airport, and the nearest high speed rail stations are Chaoshan Railway Station and Shantou Railway station.